 WebAssembly is the fast, compact, portable technology that optimizes the performance of resource-intensive web applications and programs.
 The Art of WebAssembly is designed to give web developers a solid understanding of how it works, when to use it (and when not to), and how to develop and deploy WebAssembly apps.

-Author and expert Rick Battagline eases you through all the technology’s complexities using clear explanations, illustrations, and plenty of examples.
-He’ll show you how to optimize and compile low-level code, as well as how to debug and evaluate WebAssembly, and represent WebAssembly in its human-readable format, WebAssembly Text (WAT) – skills that will set you apart from other programmers as WebAssembly expands into all modern architectures.
-Once you grasp the basics, you’ll build a collision-detection program to measure the performance of WebAssembly in Chrome and Firefox.
-You’ll also work with browser rendering technologies to create graphics and animations for your apps, and you’ll see how WebAssembly interacts with other web languages.
+First you’ll learn how to optimize and compile low-level code, debug and evaluate WebAssembly, and represent WebAssembly in the human-readable WebAssembly Text (WAT) format.
+Once you have the basics down, you’ll build a browser-based collision detection program, work with browser rendering technologies to create graphics and animations, and see how WebAssembly interacts with other web languages.

 - Format variables, loops, functions, strings, data structures, and conditional logic in WAT

-- Manipulate memory through WebAssembly, and build a program that spawns graphical objects randomly and detects when the objects collide
+- Build a program that generates graphical objects and detects when they collide